Skip to main content

 The Community Biochar Experiment

 Thank you for considering being involved in this experiment.
-If you take part you will be able to explore and contribute to all the trials, or you can choose only those which interest you the most.
+If you take part you can explore and contribute to all the trials, or you can choose only those which interest you the most.

 Feedback from the experiment will be made available on this website.
 The final results, probably in a couple of years time, will be published in a journal.